fractalclockwork/CS267_HW3/README.md

 ## Building and Running the Code

 Note that in order to compile and run the code, you'll first need to load the appropriate UPC++ modules.
 ```
-module spider upcxx
-# edit modules.sh for current release of UPCxx
 source modules.sh
 ```

 You should then be able to build and run the starter code.

 ```
-[demmel@perlmutter cs267_hw3_2020]$ mkdir build
+[demmel@perlmutter cs267_hw3_2025]$ mkdir build
-[demmel@perlmutter cs267_hw3_2020]$ cd build
+[demmel@perlmutter cs267_hw3_2025]$ cd build
 [demmel@perlmutter build]$ cmake -DCMAKE_BUILD_TYPE=Release -DCMAKE_CXX_COMPILER=CC ..
 [demmel@perlmutter build]$ cmake --build .
 ...
 (For 19-mers)[demmel@perlmutter build]$ salloc -N 1 -A mp309 -t 10:00 --qos=interactive -C cpu srun -N 1 -n 1 ./kmer_hash_19 [my_dataset]
 (For 51-mers)[demmel@perlmutter build]$ salloc -N 1 -A mp309 -t 10:00 --qos=interactive -C cpu srun -N 1 -n 1 ./kmer_hash_51 [my_dataset]
 ```

-`[my_dataset]` is the dataset of k-mers you'd like to assemble contigs for.
-You can find k-mer datasets in `/global/cfs/cdirs/mp309/cs267-spr2020/hw3-datasets/` or `$CFS/mp309/cs267-spr2020/hw3-datasets/`.
+[my_dataset] is the dataset of k-mers you'd like to assemble contigs for.
+You can find k-mer datasets in /global/cfs/cdirs/mp309/cs267-spr2025/hw3-datasets/ or $CFS/mp309/cs267-spr2025/hw3-datasets/.
 Both refer to the same location.

 Here's a rundown of the various datasets.
 ```